microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ### Generate a list of values

-New information is being added to a file location (**Web page**) which you will need to combine during refresh activities to perform ongoing analysis.
-The total number of files that will be added is unknown but will continue to grow with time, to which you should account for with a [future proof](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) based solution.
+Now that you're ready to begin transforming data, this portion of the labs requirements are as follows - new information is being added to a file location (**Web page**) which you will need to combine during refresh activities for ongoing analysis.
+The total number of files that will be added is unknown but will continue to grow with time, to which you should account for with a [future proof](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
 Fortunately, the files maintain a consistent column naming, data type and file naming (**FactInternetSales_#.csv**) to make collecting and appending new data easier.

 ---

-1. From the **Home** tab select the drop-down for **Get data** and then **Blank query**.
+1. From the **Home** tab select the drop-down for **Get data** and the **Blank query** option to create a new query.

     ![New Blank Query](./Media/NewBlankQuery.png)

-1. Within the **Advanced editor** window update the current query to the text below - creating a custom function that [combines text](https://docs.microsoft.com/powerquery-m/text-combine) and converts to [text from](https://docs.microsoft.com/powerquery-m/text-from) a value.
+1. Within the **Advanced editor** window, we'll create a custom function for our file name that [combines text](https://docs.microsoft.com/powerquery-m/text-combine) for our prefix, file number and file extension and converts the [text from](https://docs.microsoft.com/powerquery-m/text-from) a value.
 Select **Ok** when complete.

     ```fsharp
     let